Who makes the best premium residential solar panels: SunPower vs LG Solar vs Panasonic?

 All said, there really are no bad choices out of SunPower, LG, or Panasonic.
 Each of these high-quality brands will perform excellently installed on your roof, and they’re all backed by a 25-year warranty.

-Furthermore, solar incentives are available regardless of which solar panel brand you choose: in 2020, every homeowner can claim 26% of their system cost as a deduction to their federal taxes under the federal solar tax credit.
+Furthermore, solar incentives are available regardless of which solar panel brand you choose: every homeowner can claim 26% of their system cost as a deduction to their federal taxes under the federal solar tax credit until 2023.

 For a free estimate of how much going solar will cost you with local incentives included, try out our solar calculator below.